MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-entity-lookup.md

     > [!div class="mx-imgBorder"]
     > ![Referential, Restrict Delete.](./media/data-platform-cds-newrelationship/advanced-3.png "Referential, Restrict Delete")

-* **Parental:** In a parental relationship between two tables, any action taken on a row of the parent table is also taken on any child table rows that are related to the parent table row.
-For example, this would cause all of the child rows to be deleted when the parent is deleted.
+* **Parental:** In a parental relationship between two tables, any action taken on a record of the parent table is also taken on any child table records that are related to the parent table record.
+For example, *the owner of the parent record has inherited access to the child table records* and when the parent record is deleted, all of the child records will also be deleted.

 * **Custom:** In a custom relationship between two tables, you select the behavior associated with each of a set of possible actions.